 To find out what keywords your competitors are ranking for you can use Link Research by Moz.
 Type in the URL of the competing page in the Link Research tab.
 A summary of the URL will appear with a box indicating the number of keywords the page ranks for.

 Click on the number highlighted in blue to see a list of the keywords.

 Another way to engage your visitors for a longer period of time is to use a video.
 Videos are the preferred method of learning and will encourage more visitors to get through your content with a little more ease.
 The added time visitors spend on your site will contribute as a positive ranking signal and potentially move your site up in ranking.

 Your on-page optimization will serve to break any barriers in communication between your site and search engines.
 Place your keywords in the correct places to make it clear what search phrases your content should be associated with.

 Your target keyword should be included in the title, URL and the first paragraph of your page.
 Use keyword synonyms in the subtitles and wherever it makes sense throughout your content as long as it is natural and not forced.
 Optimize for the PAA box and any featured snippet that exists on the first page of results.

 Write for users, not search engines

 There are hundreds of factors to consider when ranking a website however none are quite so important as the content you publish.
-A solid strategy for content creation will lead to more success in driving traffic to your website.
+A solid strategy for content creation that includes SEO best practices will lead to more success in driving traffic to your website.